Azure/ResourceModules/modules/digital-twins/digital-twins-instance/endpoint--event-grid/README.md

 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via the Customer Usage Attribution ID (GUID). |
 | [`name`](#parameter-name) | string | The name of the Digital Twin Endpoint. |

+### Parameter: `eventGridDomainResourceId`

+The resource ID of the Event Grid to get access keys from.

+- Required: Yes
+- Type: string

+### Parameter: `topicEndpoint`

+EventGrid Topic Endpoint.

+- Required: Yes
+- Type: string

+### Parameter: `digitalTwinInstanceName`

+The name of the parent Digital Twin Instance resource.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `deadLetterSecret`

 Dead letter storage secret for key-based authentication.
 Will be obfuscated during read.

 - Required: No
 - Type: securestring
 - Default: `''`